The purpose of this course is to help formal and informal leader to become successful in coaching and mentoring staff.

 E Encourage and build belief: Share belief in client's ability to be successful and capable

 The most critical step as a coach is to create a climate of trust and learning.
+These should be an explicit commitment to confidentiality.
 This step enables the client to feel safe to learn, to make mistakes, and to take risks.
-Without trust there can be no successful outcome.
+Without trust, there can be no successful outcome.
 The CARE + 5 Model is a good coaching tool.
 This model included the following:

 C create a climate of learning and trust

 A appreciate client by seeing their perspective

 E empower staff and help them to develop actions for improvement